Report benefit fraud Click to get info

 National fraud initiative and fair processing of information Click to get info

 Waltham Forest Council is required by law to protect the public funds it administers.
 We may share information provided to it with other bodies responsible for auditing or administering public funds, law enforcement agencies, or undertake local anti-fraud initiatives, in order to prevent and detect fraud or money laundering.
-If false or inaccurate information is provided and fraud is identified, details will be passed to fraud prevention agencies for the prevention of further fraud and money laundering.
+The personal information we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
+If fraud is detected, you could be refused certain services, finance, or employment.
+Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found on the Cifas website.

 The National Fraud Initiative will be conducted using the data matching powers bestowed on the Minister for the Cabinet Office by Part 6 of the Local Audit and Accountability Act 2014 (LAAA).
 The provision of data by the council to the Minister does not require the consent of the individuals concerned.